omnetpp/opp_env/INSTALL.md

 >   ```

-## Windows 11, using WSL2
+## Windows 10/11, using WSL2

 `opp_env` cannot be installed on Windows directly because Nix is not available on that platform.
 However, you can use it inside a WSL2 (Windows Subsystem for Linux) container.

-For Windows 11, we provide a pre-packaged WSL2 container image based on Ubuntu 22.04 that includes all necessary dependencies (Python3, pip, Nix, etc.).
+For Windows, we provide a pre-packaged WSL2 container image based on Ubuntu 24.04 that includes all necessary dependencies (Python3, pip, Nix, etc.).

 To install the `opp_env` WSL2 image, open a command prompt and run the following command:

-    curl.exe -L https://github.com/omnetpp/opp_env/releases/download/wsl/opp_env-wsl.tar.gz | wsl --import opp_env .\opp_env-wsl -
+    curl.exe -L https://github.com/omnetpp/opp_env/releases/download/wsl/opp_env.wsl | wsl --import opp_env -

+Alternatively, if you have [WSL 2.4.4](https://github.com/microsoft/WSL/releases) or later (recommended), you can just download the `opp_env.wsl` file and open it by either double-clicking it in the file explorer or opening it directly in the browser's download folder.

-After installation, the shell can be started with:
+Once the image is imported, the shell can be started with:

     wsl -d opp_env --cd ~

+or just start opp_env from the start menu.

 Once you are inside the container, you can run the `opp_env` command as suggested in the previous section.